matiassanchezrivas/roadHouse/README.md

 # About

-This app tests a potential solution for a sticky profile header using React animations.
+This app tests a potential solution for a sticky profile header using react-native-collapsible-tab-view and Reanimated.

-Limitations:

-- The profile header must have a fixed height.
-- Scrolling is allowed only in the tab section, not on the profile header.

-Known Issues:

-- On Android, scrolling starts to flicker when holding the scroll with finger.
-- On iOS, there is occasional flickering when the scroll reaches the bottom limit.
-- Switching between tabs does not scroll up.
-Scrolling programatically to the top will reveal the profile header.

 # Getting Started